thchr/MPBUtils.jl/README.md

 The package at present contains two sets of distinct utilities:

 1. Utilities to perform band symmetry analysis of photonic structures, assuming the ability to compute the symmetry eigenvalues of the associated photonic band structure (MPB e.g. has this capability).
-2. Exportation and importation of Guile parseable job scripts for the MPB software.
+2. Exportation and importation of Guile parseable job scripts for [mpb's](https://github.com/NanoComp/mpb) .ctl interface.
 This utility is subject to future removal as its effective use requires `.ctl` files that are not included in this repository.

 We describe the utilities in point 1 by example below.